-Icy roads and steep hills have kept many of us stuck inside the past few days.
-I, for one, have been pining for some cabin-chic.
-Buying a cabin in the mountains, driving out there for long weekend, bundling up with blankets, hot toddies, and a crackling fireplace while snow falls outside and the air sparkles—that’s the life.
-Being snowbound like that doesn’t sound half-bad.
+As autumn settles in deeper around us, I, for one, am pining for some cabin-chic.
+Bundling up with blankets, hot toddies, and a crackling fireplace while rain falls outside and leaves turn orange—that’s the life.
+Being cooped up like that doesn’t sound half-bad.

 But more for immediate (and much cheaper) results, there’s hygge.
 Hygge is the Danish way of putting up with snow.
 It fits dreamy cabin weekends perfectly, but can also fit everyday, winter-in-Seattle life, too.
 That’s an oversimplification of hygge, so first, a quick explanation of what hygge means, and then some suggestions for how to incorporate it into your own home.

 Atmosphere.
 Turning off the overhead lights and using candles, a fireplace, and natural light.
 Plants adds to hygge, too.

 Presence.
 Living in the moment, not on your phone.

 Truce.
 Think of this as relaxed thoughtfulness.
 Instead of political or religious arguments, doing things like reading a book, taking a bath, going for a gentle run.

 Equality.
 Making sure everyone gets to participate—not having one person be the center of attention.
 And in the same vein, making sure everyone pitches in to make a hygge evening possible (everyone contributes to baking, hosting, serving, etc).

 Harmony.
 Not bragging or posturing.
 Making your home a safe place where everyone knows they are respected and valued.